 For example, if a student on an education placement experiences anxiety when they step in front of the class, they might interpret this as evidence they shouldn't be teaching.
-However, a supervisor might simply interpret that as the usual about emotions/feelings you experience during the placement.
+However, a supervisor might simply interpret that as the usual nerves of first-time teaching.

+The key takeaway message here is to not jump to conclusions about emotions/feelings you experience during the placement.
 Instead, bring them up in discussions with your supervisor.
 They'll help you interpret those feelings more accurately.